A Continuous and Interpretable Morphometric for Robust Quantification of Dynamic Biological Shapes: Abstract

 \section{Abstract}

-We introduce the Push-Forward Signed Distance Morphometric (PF-SDM), a novel method for shape quantification in biomedical imaging that is continuous, interpretable, and invariant to shape-preserving transformations.
-PF-SDM effectively captures the geometric properties of shapes, including their topological skeletons and radial symmetries.
-This results in a robust and interpretable shape descriptor that generalizes to capture temporal shape dynamics.
-Importantly, PF-SDM avoids certain issues of previous geometric morphometrics, like Elliptical Fourier Analysis and Generalized Procrustes Analysis, such as coefficient correlations and landmark choices.
-We present the PF-SDM theory, provide a practically computable algorithm, and benchmark it on synthetic data.
+We introduce the Push-Forward Signed Distance Morphometric (PF-SDM) for shape quantification in biomedical imaging.
+The PF-SDM compactly encodes geometric and topological properties of closed shapes, including their skeleton and symmetries.
+This provides robust and interpretable features for shape comparison and machine learning.
+The PF-SDM is mathematically smooth, providing access to gradients and differential-geometric quantities.
+It also extends to temporal dynamics and allows fusing spatial intensity distributions, such as genetic markers, with shape dynamics.
+We present the PF-SDM theory, benchmark it on synthetic data, and apply it to predicting body-axis formation in mouse gastruloids, outperforming a CNN baseline in both accuracy and speed.